Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Synthetic Dataset Construction

 \section{Synthetic Dataset Construction}

-To analyze the behavior of PLM-based KGC methods, we create sythetic data which correspond to each setting in Table \ref{tab:configurations}.
-We explain the details for each configuration in the following subsections.
+To analyze the behavior of PLM-based KGC methods, we create synthetic data corresponding to each setting in Table \ref{tab:configurations}.
+These settings affect the usable information of the PLM-based KGC methods but do not influence the traditional KGE methods.
+We explain the details for each setting in the following subsections.